Mac Musings

 But 1986 saw the first 80386 computer, using a core architecture which has defined the Intel family right through the Pentium II.
 Starting at 16 MHz and with new memory models, the PC world finally had a chip that could run a GUI decently.

-In April 1987, Apple rolled out the Mac II, a gorgeous color Macintosh with a 16 MHz processor and capable of handling megabytes of memory.
+Mac II with color displayIn April 1987, Apple rolled out the Mac II, a gorgeous color Macintosh with a 16 MHz 68020 processor and capable of handling megabytes of memory.
 In August, Microsoft released Windows 1.01.
 Ho hum.

 January 1988 saw Windows 2, a significant improvement, but still not enough to go anywhere in the market.
-The Macintosh operating system was up to revision 6.0.x by now.
-And PC users scoffed at the WIMP interface (windows, icons, mouse, pointer).
-I was one of them.
+The Macintosh operating system was up to System 6.0.x by now.

 Microsoft 302

-Apple gave every Mac a one year warranty in 1990 and rolled out the "wicked fast" 40 MHz IIfx in March.
+Apple gave every Mac a one year warranty in 1990 and rolled out the “wicked fast” 40 MHz Mac IIfx in March.
 Microsoft countered with the first serious version of Windows in May, Windows 3.0.

 Buggy, but serious.

 Mac owners got System 7 in 1991, perhaps the biggest evolutionary jump in the Mac OS since it had been created.
-With 32-bit memory addressing, multitasking, and virtual memory, the Macintosh was suddenly a very grown up computer.
+With 32-bit memory addressing, multitasking, and virtual memory, the Macintosh was suddenly a very grown-up computer.

 The following year Microsoft introduced the bug-patched version of Windows 3.0.
 Windows 3.1 remains in use to this day in many schools, homes, and offices that either don't have the hardware, have the money, or see the need to upgrade to Windows 95 or 98.